skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 - [ ] Include full list of CCS delineations in supplement
 - [ ] In addition to lack of vaccines for some of the culprit bugs, other factors such overdiagnosis of bacterial infections and high rates of care seeking for minor self-limited viral illnesses are worth mentioning as contributors to antibiotic overuse
 - [ ] Consider mentioning in the limitations that this does not include treatments that occur in hospitals, EDs, or offices, so that the results may actually underestimate the true prevalence of antibiotic consumption
+- [ ] Update all numbers with re-run